River Ribble

 The River Ribble runs through North Yorkshire and Lancashire in Northern England.
 It starts close to the Ribblehead Viaduct in North Yorkshire, and is one of the few that start in the Yorkshire Dales and flow westwards towards the Irish Sea (the Dee in Dentdale and the Twiss in Kingsdale being notable others).

 Etymology

 The name Ribble may be a Brittonic compound-formation.
 The second element is the noun *pol, with connotations including "puddle, pond, upland-stream" (Welsh pwll).
 The first is rö-, an intensive prefix, with nouns meaning "great" (Welsh rhy-, Cornish re-).

 Ribble may once have been known as *Bremetonā-, underlying the name Bremetenacum, the Roman fort at Ribchester.
-Involved here is the Brittonic root *breμ–, meaning "roaring" (c.f.
-Welsh brefu), as observed at the river-names Breamish in Northumberland, Braan in Scotland and Brefi in Wales.
+Involved here is the Brittonic root *breμ–, meaning "roaring" (cf. Welsh brefu), as observed at the river-names Breamish in Northumberland, Braan in Scotland and Brefi in Wales.